wp-plugins/slideshow-gallery/readme.txt

 Yes, you can, but only one slideshow per page.

+= How do I display the images uploaded to a post? =

+You can embed a slideshow and show the images uploaded to a post with the `post_id` parameter.
+Like this `[slideshow post_id="123"]`.

+= Can I exclude certain images from a post in the slideshow? =

+Yes, you can use the `exclude` parameter to exclude post images by their order in the gallery (comma separated) like this `[slideshow post_id=123 exclude="2,4,8"]`.

 == Screenshots ==

 1. Slideshow gallery with thumbnails at the bottom.